sinngam-khaidem/hotel-booking-and-ops-management-system/README.md

-# Hotel Booking and Operations Management System
+# Hotel Booking and Operations Management API

 ## Description
 This project is a RESTful API built using a NodeJS server application with ExpressJS framework that will handle various CRUD operations and communicate with a MongoDB NoSQL database cluster using Mongoose.
 It provides endpoints to handle requests for managing hotels, rooms, and users.